 Use your turn signals when starting to pass.
 Once you can see the full truck in your rear view mirror, it's safe to signal and move over.
 It's essential not to cut it short or slow quickly when you pull in front of a truck.

-The team of automotive professionals at Mackert Automotive LLC want you to watch those blind spots - but feel free to sing in the shower all you want.
+The team of automotive professionals at Mackert Automotive want you to watch those blind spots - but feel free to sing in the shower all you want.

 We're on 3416-B 57th ST CT NW in Gig Harbor, Washington 98335

 Call us to make an appointment at 253-851-3307.